tlietz/Ball-Bounce-Client/README.md

 Ball Bounce is a game created in Rust using the [macroquad](https://github.com/not-fl3/macroquad) game engine.
 It is compiled to wasm so that it can be played in a browser.
 For now, it is has local multiplayer with 2 players and keyboard controls.

-Move the white paddle using the `A` and `D` keys.

-Move the purple paddle using the left and right arrow keys.

 ## Code Architecture